Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 - Note that the actual risk of using a library with a certain license depends on the context:
   - e.g. when developing open-source software, licenses that require you to make your code available as open source are acceptable, where this is not acceptable for closed-source development.
   - It also depends on how you distribute a library:
-    - Distribute the source code of the library, after making changes to it.
+    1. **Distribute modified code**: Distribute the source code of the library, after making changes to it.
-    - As linked libraries, not the actual source code.
+    1. **Distribute linked libraries**: As linked libraries, not the actual source code.
-    - Linked libraries are called through the network.
+    1. **Linked libs through network**: As linked libraries that are called through the network.
-    - Libraries are used internally only.
+    1. **Internal use only**: As libraries that are used internally only.

 The following table shows how various types of licenses are (not) suitable for different distribution policies, and explains how these common licenses are mapped to general risk levels.
 But do note that if your distribution model is clear, and the value listed for the particular license-distribution model is 'ok' in the table, then your actual licensing risk is minimal: